 You can also read about some recently completed projects carried out at the institute:

 - Resource utilisation in herring and lesser black-backed gulls

 - Use of seabird eggs as sentinels of the marine environment

 Publications and Public Engagement

 In addition to scientific publications which you can browse through here, members of the group have published a number of accessible articles and blog posts about their research aimed at a general audience interested in seabird ecology.
-Read more about our public engagement.
+The diet of British seabirds.

 We encourage interested students and collaborators to get in touch to develop research projects.
 Please also get in touch if you are interested in getting involved with the group in any other way, such as for example giving a talk or running a paper discussion.
 We are very open to collaborations and joint events with other SIGs.